 As a volunteer on Arapahoe County’s Citizen Budget Committee, I gained an appreciation of the challenges of delivering basic services people expect – like public safety and job training – with limited funds.

 Over the past 13 years, I have watched Aurora make great progress, like the development of the University of Colorado Health Sciences campus along Colfax, the revitalization of businesses along Havana, and the opening of the RTD A and R lines.
 I’ve also seen our community face some tough challenges, like the foreclosure crisis that hit Aurora harder than most other cities and the rapid increase in the cost of housing and the cost of living in recent years.

-I will put all these experiences to work as your state representative for District 36.
+I strive to put these experiences to work as your state representative for District 36.
 You can read more on my legislation page.